 We help out by working with the communities to create and support social and environmental programs, while providing an eco-hostel destination for volunteers and guests alike.

 The work we do is primarily funded from hostel earnings.
 So, even if you don’t volunteer yourself, just by staying at the Rancho for a few days you are supporting your host community.
 We are a small scale, hands-on initiative and the majority of the projects rely on the contribution and commitment of volunteers, so please do get in touch if you’d like to dedicate your time and talents to any of our programs!.

 Hostel and Projects Management

 We are accepting applicants for the November 2014 season to help manage the hostel and community projects.
-You must be able to commit to a minimum of one year.
+You must be able to commit to a minimum of six months.
 You must speak a minimum of intermediate conversational Spanish and be fluent in English.
-You must have experience working with children, an interest in eco-tourism, great people skills, and are willing to work ten+ hour days.
+You must have experience working with children, an interest in eco-tourism, great people skills, and be willing to work ten+ hour days.
 Management and/or hospitality experience is a plus.
 Your responsibilities will include running the hostel and community projects.
 You will be paid a monthly salary and room and board will be provided.

 Our longest-running program is Kids Club, where local kids are welcomed every weekday afternoon, from 2–4 p.m., to learn and play under the guidance of our dedicated volunteers.
 A number of years ago, through hostel earnings and guest donations, we were able to build a community center that houses Kids Club.
 We provide a fun and safe setting where the kids can be just kids.